Raptor007/X-Wing-Revival/README.txt

 --Graphics--

   Fullscreen: Toggle fullscreen, and set the resolution for fullscreen mode.
-    NOTE: 0 x 0 means use desktop resolution (may require re-launch).
     Windowed resolution can be changed by dragging the lower-right corner.

   FSAA (Antialiasing): Use multiple samples to reduce jagged edges.
 Can be GPU-heavy,